 You should complete an application for Special Consideration using the UNSW online service.
 The application will be assessed by Student Central and an outcome e-mailed to you.

 Special consideration for the final exam

-If the consideration is for the final exam, again you must make an application through the University's on-line system.
+If the consideration is for the final exam, again you must make an application through the University's online system.
 This should be done within three working days of the date of the assessment, unless the circumstances mean this is not possible (see the UNSW Student Central rules).
-Again, School policy is to ignore or reject applications until the documentation is verified by Student Central or directly by the Course Convenor.
-The Course Convenor will decide on all applications once all the School's marking processes have been completed.
-This typically happens several days after the end of the exam period, but before official results are released.

 If you are suffering long-term illness or misadventure, you should be referred by your lecturer or tutor to see the Director of First Year, the Director of Undergraduate Studies or the Postgraduate Coursework Director as appropriate to explore your options.
 Full documentation (originals and copies) must be provided to prove the long-term nature of the illness or misadventure, and the copy will be retained by the School.
 Possible courses of action include applying to discontinue without failure or making special examination arrangements.